Wait List for Fall 2020 FAQs

 - What is Virginia Tech’s history of selecting students from the wait list?

-Last year, we were able to offer 1896 from our wait list.
+Last year, we were unable to make offers from the wait list.
+In 2018 we were able to offer 1896 from our wait list.
 In 2017 we were unable to make any offers.
 In 2016, we were able to offer 1697 students from our wait list.
-In 2015 we made no offers; however in 2014 we offered 750 students admission from the wait list.
+In 2015 we made no offers from the wait list.
 As you can see, the number of students ultimately receiving offers from the wait list is highly unpredictable and variable.

 - Can I do anything to increase my chances of being offered admission from the wait list?